-Elon Musk recently made headlines by launching his Tesla Roadster away from Earth at 12,908 km/h, firmly beyond Mars orbit.
+Elon Musk made headlines in 2018 by launching his Tesla Roadster away from Earth at a speed of 12,908 km/h, sending it firmly beyond Mars’ orbit.
 What could be more clearly wasteful?
 Except it isn’t.
 The technologically important part of the launch is that it demonstrates and tests the launch vehicle.
 The socially important part is that it reorganizes society by conferring status, which enables engineering feats across domains and fields.

 When examining the exceptional and the powerful, nearly everyone underestimates how reasonable their actions are.
 What some denounce as whimsy or waste is often a wise investment that solves real and difficult problems, sometimes in very prosocial ways.
 Perhaps we can find better ways to solve some of these problems, but these attacks are mere wishful thinking, resting on the assumption that some unstated alternative will naturally spring into existence.

 Status is one of the irreplaceable currencies whose necessary transfer is often denounced in this way.
 Michael Sauder et al. define status as the relative respect and patterns of deference accorded to people, groups and organizations by wider society.
 I think this is basically right.
+People cannot engage in any common projects without some commonly agreed-upon deference to people, groups or organizations, nor can they engage in common projects without someone or something holding, and yes, spending status.
 Status is a coordination mechanism, and this makes it valuable.
-People cannot engage in any common projects without some deference to people, groups or organizations.
-People cannot engage in common projects without someone or something holding, and yes, spending status.

 If one merely has enough monetary resources to fund such ventures, but not the social standing to do so, then spending results in backlash from media, society, and eventually government.
-To test this yourself, imagine someone you detest (perhaps Donald Trump, or Hillary Clinton, or your local office rival) visibly expending huge amounts of material resources.
-No matter how good their cause, you just wish it wasn’t them.
-The deployment of resources feels illegitimate, and you would try to play it down or even punish it if you could.
-In an important way, our society doesn’t punish material inequality when it’s quiet.
+To test this yourself, imagine someone you detest (perhaps Donald Trump, or Hillary Clinton, or your rival at the office) visibly expending huge amounts of material resources.
+No matter how good their cause, you’d just wish it wasn’t them undertaking it.
+Their deployment of resources would feel illegitimate, and you would try to play it down or even punish it if you could.
+Therefore, many with the means to expend resources in our society do not do so for fear of incurring such enmity — importantly, our society doesn’t punish material inequality when it’s quiet.
 However, capital is for spending.
 To deploy it on new ventures is not waste, but use.

-The product of this coordinated human effort was in this case the Falcon Heavy.
-With a LEO capacity of 63,800 kg, nearly half that of the Saturn V moon rocket (140,000 kg) it towers at 70 meters tall, approximately a 20 storey building.
-In one respect, it even surpasses that marvel of the 1960s, the Saturn V: the Falcon’s boosters simultaneously landed back at the launch site.
+In the case of Musk’s car launch, the product of his coordinated human effort was the Falcon Heavy rocket.
+With a LEO capacity of 63,800 kg, nearly half that of the Saturn V moon rocket (140,000 kg), it towers at 70 meters tall, approximately the height of a 20 storey building.
+In one respect, it even surpasses that marvel of the 1960s, the Saturn V: the Falcon’s boosters landed simultaneously back at the launch site.
 To quote the science fiction author and journalist Jerry Pournelle, they “landed on a tail of fire just as God and Robert Heinlein intended”.
 This demonstrated reusability contributes to improving the economics of deep space travel.

 - Elon the Organizer.
 Attention is brought to the achievements of two of Elon Musk’s companies.
 This reminds them of demonstrated past competence.
 Because it is his personal car launched into orbit, the credit is cleanly attributed to the individual that brought about the technical outcome of recruiting and organizing engineers, as well as providing them with necessary funding for their work.